vaibhav276/demo-bank/README.md

 ### Gateway server
-The gateway server routes are exposed at - http://localhost:8072/actuator/gateway/routes
+The gateway server routes are exposed at - http://localhost:8072/actuator/gateway/routes The gateway server circuit breakers are exposed at - http://localhost:8072/actuator/circuitbreakers

 ## Automated Testing
 A basic test script using [Httpie](https://httpie.io/docs) and [Jq](https://jqlang.github.io/jq/) can be found inside `e2e-test/` directory